Local college students eager for the return of post-pandemic internships

 “Internships give students the opportunity to explore career paths, apply classroom learning to professional work experiences, and connect with professionals to begin building their network,” she said.

-David King, rising senior in wildlife and fishery management at Cal U, started an internship with the Pennsylvania Game Commission near his home in New Florence three weeks ago.
+David King, a senior in wildlife and fishery management at Cal U., started an internship with the Pennsylvania Game Commission near his home in New Florence several weeks ago.
 Without the internship, King said he wouldn’t be able to experience the failures and successes that help build experience in the field before graduation.

 King works with biologists and game wardens doing wildlife research.
 He said the connections he’s made will likely help him get a job after college.